mlr-archive/old-website/about.md

 statistical learning methods, dependent data, latent variable models for networks, and applications of these methods in the social sciences.
 More information is on my [website](http://zmjones.com).

+#### Mason Gallo

+I am a graduate student at Georgia Institute of Technology specializing in machine learning.
+In addition to my research and open-source work, I am also passionate about training and education.
+I teach machine learning courses at General Assembly, and I'm also on the adjunct faculty at Columbia University.
+Go to my [personal page](http://masongallo.github.io/) to learn more about me.